-IMPORTANT: DILUTE ALL DISINFECTANTS IN ACCORDANCE WITH MANUFACTURER'S DIRECTIONS
+IMPORTANT: DILUTE ALL DISINFECTANTS IN ACCORDANCE WITH MANUFACTURER'S DIRECTIONS.

 When used in concentrations recommended by the manufacturer, diluted bleach, diluted phenolic, or diluted quaternary germicidal disinfectants are recommended.
-Chlorine Bleach, typically 5.25% Sodium Hypochlorite, should be used at a dilution ratio of 1 part bleach to 100 parts water.
+For chlorine bleach, use 1 part bleach (5.25% sodium hypochlorite) to 100 parts water which equals 520 ppm available chlorine (40 mL of a 5.25% bleach solution per 4000 mL water).